will-0/willhalfpenny.me/docs/_posts/2025-01-27-intro-to-linkml.markdown

 date:   2025-01-27 15:00:00 +0000
 ---

-Whilst trying to build an [open-source data model for NHS pay](https://github.com/finomics-ltd/nhs-pay-ontology), I was stumped that there wasn't a good modelling language that could serialize into all the other common formats (JSON-schema, DDL, Pydantic, OWL, etc) that developers use.
-If I was going to write a general-purpose, interoperable framework, would I really have to make the choice for the downstream developer about which technology to use?
+Whilst trying to define an [open-source data model for NHS pay](https://github.com/finomics-ltd/nhs-pay-ontology), I was initally stumped on which technology to use.
+I wanted to build something that would support downstream developers, regardless of their preferred tech stacks, trying to build a 'general purpose', abstract data model.

-Turns out, there was such a modelling language, and I'm super excited about it!
-Enter, [LinkML](https://linkml.io/).
+As I was weighing up the pros and cons of things like JSON-schema, Pydantic and OWL (among others), I kept lamenting the following: given all of these data formats are conceptually interoperable, why on earth hadn't someone built a good modelling language that could serialize into all the other formats?

+Turns out, someone had!
+Enter, [LinkML](https://linkml.io/) - exactly what I'd been looking for.

 ## [LinkML](https://linkml.io/) features